eadf/esp8266_buildenv/README.md

 * call ~/bin/esp_test.sh and see the project compile & flash.
 A screen console will be opened as well.

 ### Circuit
-The intention is to be able disconnect the esp8266 from whatever hardware you are using, and setting it up so that the esp enters flash mode when the flash script resets it.
+The intention is to be able to disconnect the esp8266 from whatever hardware you are using, and setting it up so that the esp enters flash mode when the flash script resets it.
 For this purpose i used some old Arduino relays i had in my junk drawer.

 #### normal mode
 The inactive state of the relays connects whatever gadgets you are using to the GPIO0, GPIO2 and RX pins of the esp8266.